 Although granite has been used for thousands of years by mankind as a building material, it hasn’t been until recently that people have realized just how beautiful and durable it is.
 And although the stone is over a billion years old, it has a very modern appeal to it when utilized creatively.
-As a granite company in Ontario originating in 1929, HGH has seen granite used in countless ways.
+As a granite company in Ontario originating in 1929, HGH understands the diverse applications of granite.

 In this post, we’ll be discussing why granite has become the architect’s preferred stone when creating beautiful architectural features, and how the billion-year-old stone is finally getting to show its creative side.